bhisaac/5eFP/5eFP-SRD.md

 At the start of a player's downtime round, that player may (board game: choose and place a worker from their character sheet on the appropriate regions on the HQ map) choose and gain the benefits of one downtime activity (see below).
 All PCs have this basic option no matter how many coins they have.

 ## Spending Coin
-After the conclusion of a 5eFP session, players take 1 or more rounds of downtime.
+After the conclusion of a game session, players take 1 or more rounds of downtime.
 At the start of the downtime phase, PCs each roll a d20, adding the number of coins they currently have as a modifier.
 This number represents their downtime initiative.
 Each rolls a d20 and adds the number of Coins they currently have.
 This is called the downtime initiative, or just initiative.

 ## Downtime Activities
 Whenever a PC chooses a specific downtime activity, it cannot be chosen again until the beginning of the next round of downtime.
 During a round of downtime, a PC can perform the following actions: